HoYoung1/image-embedding/README.md

     ```

-## Evaluate a custom trained model using a dataset
+## Evaluate a custom trained model

 **Note** The images in the tests folder are sample only.
 Please download the full dataset from the respective public database